LeandroAlcantara-1997/beauty_salon_microsservices/appointments/README.md

 ## [**Swagger documentation**](http://localhost:8080/swagger/index.html#/)
 ## **How to run project?**

+# What was used in the project?

+* Golang
+* Docker
+* Redis
+* Mongo
+* RabbitMQ

 1. Create a file .env and setup env variables with name .env in folder build
-2. Create a file application.env and setup env variables with name application.env in folder env
+2. Create a file application.env and setup env variables with name in folder env
 3. Execute:
 ~~~make
 make docker